 - Educate yourself on the various types of advisors

 There are two types of Investment Advisors, fee-only and fee-based investment advisors.
-Although they have a similar sound, they are not interchangeable.
+Although they sound similar, they are not interchangeable.

 Fee-Based Investment Advisors